Remi-Avec-Un-I/uppercase-indicator/README.md

 5 :
 When you start your computer,  now it will create a system tray icon, and a cmd windows, you can close the cmd it doesn't matter
 You can now use it !

+I used this lib : https://github.com/Infinidat/infi.systray to make the system tray icon